chef/chef-oss-practices/communication/project-eol.md

 ## Discourse Announcement

-If you believe the project being EOL'd may have active users, a post should be made to the [Chef Discourse](https://discourse.chef.io) announcing the EOL of the project.
+If you believe the project transitioning to EOL status may have active users, a post should be made to the [Chef Discourse](https://discourse.chef.io) announcing the EOL of the project.

 ## Archival and Boneyarding